jc0128/fetch-rewards-analysis/README.md

 If I were to comunicate my findings and analysis of the datasets to buisness stakeholders who are non-technical, this is how I would construct my email:

-Hello stakeholder(s),
+Hello stakeholder,

 I hope you are doing well and enjoying your week!
 I wanted to follow up with my analysis on the Fetch Rewards data that you have assigned me to look into over.
-I wanted to highlight and address a few key findings and questions to ensure we have accuracy and alignment.
+I wanted to highlight and address a few key findings and questions to ensure we have accuracy and alignment on the data.

+**Key Findings and Questions**
+- **Impactful Data Quality Issues we have identified:**
+NULL Values or Missing values: We have found records in the *Receipts* and *Brand* table that are missing some key data points such as the *Brand Name, Barcode, and pricing fields* that impact reporting.
+There are also inconsistencies in the *Brand Name* (formatting, differences, missing values) and duplicated records.
+Additionally there are some duplicated identifiers in the *users* table that could lead to false reporting numbers.
+- **How we identified these issues:**